MatrixEditor/pairipcore-vm/_sources/automation.md

 format_id = f"{stack_vars}{extra_vars}x"
 ```

-By utilizing the techniques discussed so far, we can successfully collect and re-create
+By utilizing the techniques discussed so far, the script can successfully collect and re-create
 approximately 90 out of the 159 (`0x9F` possible) opcodes.
 However, there remains a
 challenge: the remaining handlers are stored within a function called _vm_dispatch_1_,
 which is heavily obfuscated.